The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 file.get_as_text() | Returns the file content as text.
-The file, is a File object, where has been invoked File.new() to instance it and file.open(filePath, openMethod) to set the file to read like text parse_json(text) | Returns the text enter like json object preload("resourceFilePath") | Load the file (scene, image, etc) in resourceFilePath and return a ID associated with this preload (used in texture attribute) round(s) | Returns the integral value that is nearest to s, with halfway cases rounded away from zero asb(s) | Returns the absolute value of parameter s (i.e. unsigned value, works for integer and float) get_global_mouse_position() | Returns the mouse position over view
+The file, is a File object, where has been invoked File.new() to instance it and file.open(filePath, openMethod) to set the file to read like text parse_json(text) | Returns the text enter like json object preload("resourceFilePath") | Load the file (scene, image, etc) in resourceFilePath and return a ID associated with this preload (used in texture attribute) load("resourceFilePath") | Loads a resource from the filesystem located at path.
+The resource is loaded on the method call (unless it's referenced already elsewhere, e.g. in another script or in the scene), which might cause slight delay, especially when loading scenes.
+To avoid unnecessary delays when loading something multiple times, either store the resource in a variable or use preload(). change_scene() | Changes the running scene to the one at the given path, after loading it into a PackedScene and creating a new instance. add_child(node,legible_unique_name) | Adds a child node.
+Nodes can have any number of children, but every child must have a unique name.
+Child nodes are automatically deleted when the parent node is deleted, so an entire scene can be removed by deleting its topmost node. paused | Tree function to paused the flow round(s) | Returns the integral value that is nearest to s, with halfway cases rounded away from zero asb(s) | Returns the absolute value of parameter s (i.e. unsigned value, works for integer and float) get_global_mouse_position() | Returns the mouse position over view